mustafataha5/New_Book_store/README.md

 3. ![#daa556](https://placehold.co/15x15/daa556/daa556.png) #daa556

 ## Site access features:
-1. User should not be logged in to access the Book Store.
+1. User should not be logged in to access and Visit the Book Store.
-2. For signup (registration) user is required to give first name, last name, Gender, Birthday, e-mail address, password, Type of the User (Author, Normal)
+2. For signup (registration) user is required to give first name, last name, Gender, Birthday, e-mail address, password.
 3. For login the user will be required to enter Email and password only.

 ## Features of the Book Store Project: